-SMU happily accepts and reviews applications from home-schooled students.
-A student who has been home-schooled is subject to the same review as a student applying from a traditional high school (please follow application instructions).
-We ask that all home-schooled students complete the Home School Supplement.
-Even if you are not using the Common Application to apply, please complete, print, and mail the Common Application Home School Supplement with the rest of your application materials.
+SMU happily accepts and reviews applications from students attending non-traditional high schools, including homeschools and online high schools.
+A student who has been homeschooled is subject to the same review as a student applying from a traditional high school (please follow the application instructions).
+We ask that all homeschooled students complete the Home School Supplement.

-- Because each home-school experience is different, SAT II subject test scores and college-level courses can provide the committee with an additional standardized measure of your ability in core academic subject areas such as English, math, and science.
-Many successful applicants complete college level courses through dual-enrollment programs prior to applying.
-The admission committee recommends, but does not require, SAT II subject tests in the areas of math, literature, and science.
+Many home-schooled applicants challenge themselves by taking dual-credit courses from local accredited colleges or recommended standardized exams.
+Because each home-school experience is different, SAT II subject test and/or AP/IB scores and college-level courses can provide the committee with an additional measure of your ability in core academic subject areas such as English literature, math, and science.